 You don’t need to own a super powerful computer, an in-house server or employ an IT genius to be able to store your business information in the Cloud.
 SaaS allows multiple users to access the vast database anytime and anywhere on the Internet.

 All you need is a web browser and an internet-powered device and you’re up and running.

 You can clearly see the many advantages of SaaS compared to an on-premise solution.
 Maintenance and security patches and updates are handled by the vendor and done automatically with no downtime.
 Mobile versions of the app usually come as part of the software package, allowing you to use the software anytime and anywhere you go.
-Several tiered pricing plans are also made available to fit company budget and requirements whether yours is an SMB or a large enterprise.
+Several tiered pricing plans are also available to fit the company budget and requirements, whether yours is an SMB or a large enterprise.
 Becoming a de facto offering by vendors are free SaaS tools for small businesses to help jumpstart your company.

 Examples of SaaS